JimmmmmL/continuous_tokenizer/README.md

 ## Reference
 ```
+@article{chen2024maetok,
+    title={Masked Autoencoders Are Effective Tokenizers for Diffusion Models},
+    author={Hao Chen and Yujin Han and Fangyi Chen and Xiang Li and Yidong Wang and Jindong Wang and Ze Wang and Zicheng Liu and Difan Zou and Bhiksha Raj},
+    journal={To be updated},
+    year={2025},
+}

 @article{chen2024softvqvae,
     title={SoftVQ-VAE: Efficient 1-Dimensional Continuous Tokenizer},
     author={Hao Chen and Ze Wang and Xiang Li and Ximeng Sun and Fangyi Chen and Jiang Liu and Jindong Wang and Bhiksha Raj and Zicheng Liu and Emad Barsoum},